 Enrol to access the full course, get recognition for the skills you learn and track your progress.
 Make your learning visible!

 Health and safety in the laboratory and field

 This unit is designed to introduce you to the concepts of health and safety within a science laboratory or in the field.
 There are a number of legal requirements that must be adhered to before carrying out work in a laboratory.
 One of these is the necessity to carry out risk assessments on the chemical and biological agents that are to be used as part of your practical work activities.
 As part of this process you may be required to think about minimising exposure of yourself and colleagues to these chemical and biological agents.
 The following background and information is intended to make you more aware of health and safety aspects of your laboratory and field-based research work.

-This study unit is an adapted extract from the Open University course STM895 Postgraduate research skills in science, technology, maths & computing, which is no longer taught by the University.
+This free course is an adapted extract from the Open University course STM895 Postgraduate research skills in science, technology, maths & computing, which is no longer taught by the University.
 If you want to study formally with us, you may wish to explore other courses we offer in this